phil85/breakpoints-algorithm-for-qkp/README.md

 [![Paper](https://img.shields.io/badge/Paper-European_Journal_of_Operational_Research-green)](https://doi.org/10.1016/j.ejor.2024.12.019)
 </h1>

 This software produces solutions to the well-known Quadratic Knapsack Problem (QKP).
 The QKP is to select a subset of elements that maximizes the sum of pairwise and singleton utilities such that the sum of weights of the elements in the selected subset does not exceed a given budget.
+A detailed description of the algorithm can be found in our paper https://doi.org/10.1016/j.ejor.2024.12.019.

+Installation

 # Installation